Beyond Privacy

 Bjarki Valtysson is Associate Professor at the University of Copenhagen.

-1. Introduction – Sille Obelitz Søe, Tanja Wiehn, Rikke Frank Jørgensen, Bjarki Valtysson, Johan Lau Munkholm, and Jens-Erik Mai
+1. Introduction – Sille Obelitz Søe, Tanja Wiehn, Rikke Frank Jørgensen, Bjarki Valtysson

-2. Me, Myself, and Everybody Else.
-The Relational Nature of People and Privacy – Sille Obelitz Søe and Jens-Erik Mai
+2. Me, Myself, and Everybody Else: The Implications of Hybrid-Identity for Systems, Privacy, and Secrecy – Sille Obelitz Søe and Jens-Erik Mai

-4. Our Bodies, Our Data, Our Choices – Marjolein Lanzing
+4. Our Bodies, Our Data, Our Choices: The Value of Privacy for Female* Self-Determination in a Post-Roe Era – Marjolein Lanzing

-8. Lost in Digitalization: The Blurring Boundaries of Public Values and Private Interests – Rikke Frank Jørgensen and Bjarki Valtysson
+7. Lost in Digitalization: The Blurring Boundaries of Public Values and Private Interests – Bjarki Valtysson and Rikke Frank Jørgensen

-10. Beyond Negative Externalities and Market Fixing: Privacy from the Perspective of Critical Political Economy – Paško Bilić
+9. Beyond Market Fixing: Privacy and the Critique of Political Economy – Paško Bilić